Introduction

 Communicate thought process

-Candidates should explain their approach and the reasoning behind it.
-This will help the interviewer understand their problem-solving skills and critical thinking ability.
-It will also help the candidates stay focused and organized as they work on the problem.
+Candidates should be able to explain their approach and the reasoning behind it clearly.
+This will in turn help the interviewer understand their problem-solving skills and critical thinking ability.

 Be mindful of the time